Spinning and Weaving in Taos 2025: Color!

 Many rooms have two beds.
 Some are double/queen plus a twin, some are two twins.
 Please pay attention to the bed configuration and what you’ll need as you choose your room.
 We’ll be filling most rooms in this hotel, so people who register later will have to take what rooms are left.
 They’re all lovely but you might end up with a twin bed if you wait too long to register!
 (One of my favorite rooms is Cather which has two twin beds, so don’t discount those twin rooms!)

-Extending your stay: MDL holds all the rooms from bed and breakfast registrations until a month before our retreat (until December 17, 2023).
+Extending your stay: MDL holds all the rooms from bed and breakfast registrations until a month before our retreat (until September 24, 2025).
 If you’d like to extend your stay, you can arrange with MDL to do so.
 You’ll need to call them, tell them you’re part of my retreat, and you can reserve additional nights.
 If you’d like to stay in the same room, make sure to tell them which room you’re assigned to.
 MDL phone: 575-751-9686.
 The rates on their website are the rates you’ll be charged for those nights.

 Taos county residents: If you are resident of Taos county and want to be a commuter for this class, please indicate this on your registration form.
-If the retreat is full and you want to come, please contact Rebecca at hello@rebeccamezoff.com as there is probably room for a additional commuter.
+If the retreat is full and you want to come, please contact Rebecca at hello@rebeccamezoff.com as there may be room for a additional commuter.
 Mabel Dodge Luhan House extends this special possibility for Taos County residents only.
 All other workshop participants are required to stay at the house.

 Companion